Traveling to Italy during Covid-19: What you need to know before you go - Local News 8

 The basics

-Italy is currently in a state of emergency due to the pandemic.
+Italy is currently in a state of emergency because of the pandemic.
 Most of the country has now emerged from a two-month lockdown as it battled with a third wave, with restrictions due to loosen further as June progresses.

 After being hard hit in the early stages of the first wave, the country was one of the first to reopen to visitors in June 2020, although entry is largely limited to European Union residents.
 American and Canadian citizens are now allowed to enter, but only if they are traveling on an official ‘Covid-tested’ flight or if they have been fully vaccinated (the latter taking effect from June 21).
 Travelers from Japan are also allowed if fully vaccinated.
 UK visitors are allowed entry, but must quarantine from 21 June.

 On March 30, Italy introduced mandatory quarantine for any arrivals from a European country.
 On April 7, this was extended to arrivals from pretty much anywhere in the world (of those who are allowed entry).
-On May 17, the quarantine requirement was dropped for passengers from the EU or Israel with a negative test, as well as travelers from the United States on a ‘Covid-tested’ flight.
+Currently, arrivals from Canada, the EU, Israel and the US do not need to quarantine.
+Arrivals from the UK do, however.

 What’s on offer in Italy